Know your funder requirements

 Long-term preservation

-The MRC expect research data to be shared in a timely fashion, with as few restrictions as possible.
-Ethical, legal, and institutional policies and permissions must be followed.
-There are specific restrictions on research data sharing to allow for exclusive use of primary data.
+The MRC expects research data to be shared in a timely fashion with as few restrictions as possible to maximise its value for public benefit and to support open science.
+Ethical, legal, and institutional policies must be followed, and there may be specific, limited restrictions on data sharing to allow for a period of exclusive use by the primary research team.

 Natural Environment Research Council (NERC)